 There has long been discussion about the dominant Western model of education, which is based on the European Enlightenment era’s episteme.
-This way of knowing, in turn, is based on Christianity-inspired understanding of existence, which is predicated upon dichotomy (e.g. holy and profane, heaven and earth/heaven and hell, God and man) and hierarchy (e.g., notion of lordship and kingship attributed to God, servanthood as proof of religious devotion/goodness).
-This ontology of dichotomy and hierarchy, while advantageous for Europe’s religious and/or secular dominant classes, was also beneficial to Europe’s imperialist exploits abroad, as ideas of dominance, unholiness, and divinely-ordained inferiority were quite useful for a people who needed explanations for their own acts of genocide, enslavement, and barbarism.
+This way of knowing, in turn, is based on Christianity-inspired understanding of existence, which is predicated upon a permanently bad/good dichotomy (e.g. holy and profane, heaven and earth/heaven and hell, God and man) and hierarchy (e.g., notion of lordship and kingship attributed to God, servanthood as proof of religious devotion/goodness).
+These conceptions of permanent dichotomy and hierarchy, while advantageous for Europe’s religious and/or secular dominant classes, were also beneficial to Europe’s imperialist exploits abroad, as ideas of dominance, unholiness, and divinely-ordained inferiority were quite useful for a people who needed explanations for their own acts of genocide, enslavement, and barbarism.
 Over time, European educational institutions — namely, the academy — supported these imperialist endeavors by constructing a body of knowledge that took the inferiority of non-Europeans for granted and human dominance over the natural world as a given.
 Influenced by the historically colonialist academy, which understands both humans and the natural world as dominable and separate things, today’s dominant Western educative practices are based on a way of thought that erroneously understands humans as beings we are not — as eternally growing and never dying, as potentially omnipotent despite our fallibility, as subject to no other boundaries other than the ones we place on ourselves.
 And, despite centuries of this type of education, our sociocultural, political, and environmental plights make it clear that, perhaps, we are educating ourselves/have been educated in the wrong direction.

-I’ve written about these new ways of knowing in the past, from questioning academic practice as a settler-colonial construct, to considering Black, Indigenous, and Muslim ways of knowing and perspectives as guides for moving beyond this era of White-supremacist and imperialist settler colonialism.
-With these theoretical investigations as my point of departure, I am interested in exploring future ways of knowing, in what existence beyond this era could look like.
+I’ve written about these different ways of knowing in the past, from questioning academic practice as a settler-colonial construct, to considering Black, Indigenous, and Islamic ways of knowing and perspectives as guides for moving beyond this era of White-supremacist and imperialist settler colonialism in particular, and beyond the wider, millennia-long age of empire.
+With these theoretical investigations as my point of departure, I explore future ways of knowing, what existence beyond this era could look like.
 This exploration will not take the shape of many post-’s, though, which tend to define themselves in terms of the very subject they purport to have moved beyond.
 This exploration is instead informed by

 - The human experience is finite.